stlab/better-code/better-code/src/chapter-3-errors.md

 A precondition is appropriate when:

 - It is **possible for the caller to ensure** *C* is fulfilled.
 In the second example above, the call to `write` can fail because the storage is full.
 Even if the caller were to measure free space before the call and find it sufficient, other processes could fill that space before the call to `write`.
-We must report a failure in this case:
+We *cannot* make sufficient disk space a precondition in this case:

    ```swift
    extension Array {